 Research Ethics Boards

 Ethics approval for human research requires approval from the Interdisciplinary Committee on Ethics in Human Research (ICEHR).
-ICEHR reviews ethics applications for faculty, students, and staff at the St. John’s campus, as well as the Marine Institute, conducting research in the social sciences, humanities, sciences and engineering, including some health-related research in these areas, originating at the St. John’s campus.
-Generally, this process requires four weeks, but may take up to six weeks.
+ICEHR reviews ethics applications for faculty, students, and staff at the St. John’s campus, as well as the Marine Institute, conducting research in the social sciences, humanities, sciences, and engineering, including some health-related research in these areas, originating at the St. John’s campus.
+Generally, this process requires four to six weeks but may take longer during peak times.

 Researchers at Memorial University’s Grenfell Campus are required to submit their proposals to the Grenfell Campus Research Ethics Board.

 The Act defines ‘health research’ as “... activities whose primary goal is to generate knowledge in relation to human health, health care and health care systems, and involving human beings as research subjects, health care information respecting human beings and human biological material.”